Difference Between Operating Income and Net Income

 Consider the income statement of an ABC company.

 Here operating income has been calculated by deducting the cost and expenses from the total sales.
-However, to calculate net income total expenses are deducted from total income and then tax is levied.
-Also, as illustrated net income is the bottom line and final number on the income statement as one follows the top-down approach.
+However, to calculate net income, total expenses are deducted from total income, and then tax is levied.
+Also, as illustrated, net income is the bottom line, and the final number on the income statement as one follows the top-down approach.
 Operating income is just a subset used in calculating the net income.

-Operating Income vs Net Income – Key Differences
+Critical Differences Between Operating Income and Net Income

 #1 – Significance